BEng Hons Electrical & Mechanical Engineering

 Dual accreditation by the IET and the Institution of Mechanical Engineers means you’ll be able to capitalise on career opportunities.

-There's a growing demand for graduates who are technically skilled in both the electrical & mechanical engineering.
+There's a growing demand for graduates who are technically skilled in both electrical and mechanical engineering.
 This can be seen in the diverse range of career opportunities and sectors, where expertise in both subjects is essential:

 • aeronautical engineering – design and operation of sensor and control systems and fly-by-wire technology